nojronatron/taskmaster/README.md

 ## References and Attributions

-As a guide I utilized the Class Repository and this [Medium.com article](https://medium.com/@haxzie/using-intents-and-extras-to-pass-data-between-activities-android-beginners-guide-565239407ba0)
+As a guide I referenced the Class Repository and this [Medium.com article](https://medium.com/@haxzie/using-intents-and-extras-to-pass-data-between-activities-android-beginners-guide-565239407ba0)

+Additional *thanks!* go to code samurai and troubleshooting master [Roger Reyes](https://github.com/RogerMReyes)